embosi97/pokemonbattlesimulator/README.md

 Full-stack Application: Backend built with Spring Boot, using Gradle for dependency management and MongoDB for persistence.

 Frontend: Retro-looking, dynamic, and beautifully designed with Vue.js and vanilla CSS for a polished, interactive user experience.
-Includes animations, as well.
+Includes animations for Pokémon and icons, as well.

 Features: Simulates battles between over 680 Pokémon (Gen 1-5), incorporating type matchups, stats, RNG, normal/special attack and defense mechanics.